Editor's note: This article was originally published August 13, 2013; it was updated March 9, 2017 to reflect the latest information.

-A new camp, Azraq, opened in April 2014, carefully designed to provide a sense of community and security, with steel caravans instead of tents, a camp supermarket, and organised "streets" and "villages."
+Azraq, a camp opened in April 2014, is carefully designed to provide a sense of community and security, with steel caravans instead of tents, a camp supermarket, and organised "streets" and "villages."

 Because Jordan’s camps are run by the government and the U.N. — with many partner organisations like Mercy Corps coordinating services — they offer more structure and support.
 But many families feel trapped, crowded, and even farther from any sense of home, so they seek shelter in nearby towns.